-If you're looking for a different type of healing to incorporate into your life, then these alternative practices may be of interest
+If you're looking for a different type of healing to incorporate into your life, then these alternative practices in Hong Kong may be of interest

 What does it mean to be well?
 Sure, eating healthy food and working out at one of the many gyms in Hong Kong can help, but what if you still feel under par?
-Our wellness maven Avelino Cortes decided to see if he could feel even better with the help of alternative healing practices in Hong Kong.
+Our wellness maven Avelino Cortes decided to see if he could feel even better with the help of alternative healing in Hong Kong.
 Here’s what happened.

 I’m fine, thanks.
 How are you?